 Clean and Organize the Pantry

 Having a pantry full of food isn't a bad thing, there are so many people with no money for food and living with bare shelves, so you should be thankful to be so blessed.
-But if your food is hard to find, there's a good chance it will end up as food waste, which is more of a curse.
+But if your food is hard to find, there's a good chance it will end up as food waste.

 Now grab a paper and pen and write down all of the food inside of your pantry.
 Try to prioritize your food based on the FIFO system (first in-first out) and the expirations.
 You want to use foods before they spoil so you can be active against reducing food loss and waste.